-Factors considered for choosing the right source of finance Cost of Finance, Attached Risk, Dilution of Control, and Flexibility of Repayment.
-Comparing various alternatives and evaluating them on the basis of these crucial factors helps in building an optimum capital structure for the business.
-In today’s’ scenario, the business operates in a dynamic environment.
-Decision making plays an important role, especially when such decisions are concerned with procurement and usage of finance, which is the lifeblood of any organization.
+Factors considered to choose the right source of finance are the Cost of Finance, Attached Risk, Dilution of Control, and Flexibility of Repayment.
+Comparing various alternatives and evaluating them based on these crucial factors helps build an optimum capital structure for the business.
+In today’s scenario, the business operates in a dynamic environment.
+Decision-making plays an important role, especially when such decisions are concerned with procurement and finance usage, which is an organization’s lifeblood.

-An efficient financial management calls for various kind of decision making.
+An efficient financial management calls for various kinds of decision-making.
 A major decision for any organization is to decide the sources for procurement of funds.
-Broadly, the category of finance available for any business is debt and equity.
-The proportion of financing from these two determines the capital structure of a business.
+Broadly, the finance category available for any business is debt and equity.
+The proportion of financing from these two determines the capital structure.
 While making such a decision, one needs to ensure that it suits the business conditions.

 For example: For a new business, equity might be a better source than debt.
-Procurement of fund via debt requires a disciplined repayment of interest and principal.
-So to honor the debt obligations, one needs regular and timely cash flow which is a common challenge for a new business.
+Procurement of funds via debt requires a disciplined repayment of interest and principal.
+So to honor the debt obligations, one needs regular and timely cash flow, which is a common challenge for a new business.

 The main objective behind deciding on sources of finance is to build such a capital structure that optimizes the firm’s value.
 Generally, businesses use a combination of different finance sources.
-Before one decides on the combination to be used for raising fund, it is very important to know about these sources.
+Before one decides on the mix to be used for raising funds, it is imperative to know about these sources.

 It gives the right of ownership but is also known as risk capital (from the viewpoint of equity shareholders, since it does not offer the guaranteed return to an investor).
-Equity shareholders have a residual claim on company’s income and assets.
-Due to high risk, the expectation of return by investors from business is also high.
+Equity shareholders have a residual claim on the company’s income and assets.
+Due to high risk, investors’ expectation of a return from business is also high.

-Other than share capital, the remaining part of owner’s equity is retained earnings.
+Other than share capital, the remaining part of the owner’s equity is retained earnings.
 A company may also depend on such reserves for financing.
-Retained earnings are the cumulative net earnings of a company since its inception less the dividend paid and drawings made.
-Also, in future, a quantum of this reserve depends on future dividend decisions.
+Retained earnings are the cumulative net earnings of a company since its inception, less the dividend paid and drawings made.
+Also, the quantum of this reserve depends on future dividend decisions.

-Options like preference shares are classified as hybrid finance, which has characteristics of both equity and debt.
+Options like preference shares are classified as hybrid finance, which has equity and debt characteristics.
 However, this kind of financing is not very popular with businesses.

 - Term Loan: This refers to secured Borrowing from banks and other financial institution